chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 When a tuple variable is created, the variable will not refer to any elements by reference.
-Instead, the tuple variable will contain a copy of each element, as though assignment had been performed.
+Instead, the tuple variable will contain a copy of each element, as though assignment had been performed on each element of the tuple in component order.

 For example, in this code: